mahtagh/DepricatedAPIs/README.md

 # DepricatedAPIs
-A study on Depreciated APIs
+A study on Deprecated APIs